torsday/old_devBC_notes/Rails/Automated Testing/README.md

-## Fixtures

-Fixtures provide a means of loading serialized data from YAML files for testing purposes.
-Tests frequently involve creating instances of various objects, making assertions about their state, and drawing conclusions from there.
-With fixtures you don’t have to manually create a new object instance for each test.
-You can simply load a fixture and refer to its value like so:

-What they are:
-Fast to load
-Easy to generate from live data for later re-use
-Easy to read
-What they are not:
-Dynamic – you get the same values every time for better or worse Aware of change – if your model’s change your fixtures may become outdated and require manual updates before your tests will pass
-Why use fixtures when I can use seeds.rb?
-Using seeds.rb to accomplish the work of fixtures (or vice versa) would be a mistake as seeds.rb is designed for one purpose: to populate an empty database with essential data.
-To belabor the point, seeds.rb should be responsible for data so critical to your application that would be inoperable without it.
-For many applications it is likely you will need seeds.rb to setup your test database via rake db:test:prepare.
-What about using a factory?
-Don’t fret.
-We’ll talk about factories (or more specifically, FactoryGirl) and how they can provide much needed functionality in a coming post.

 ## Unit Tests

 Unit tests are the bread and butter of testing.
 These little guys tell us that our code is operating as expected no matter what we throw at it.
 They are often closely paired to a model and follow a pattern like so: